KylefromWI/CFK-Python/StockMarketGame.md

 ~1.
 Avoid cheating~
 ~* User cannot sell more shares than they have~
 ~* User cannot spend more money than they have~

+1. When CurrentBalance is printed, round to the nearest cent
 2. Give the user an account update after they buy or sell
 3. Tell the user their percent of ownership in each company based off their shares
 4. Include a netWorth function that tells the user the current total value of their holdings